 Whereas it is essential, if man is not to be compelled to have recourse against tyranny and oppression, that human rights should be protected by the rule of law…

-How is a common will or a democratic community formed?
+How is a common will or democratic community formed?

-From the perspective of the political philosophy outlined above, a democratic community is formed when a sovereign person consciously recognizes that his or her inherent-inalienable value is a common principle, that it is an essential truth of every (human) existencei.
-This is the basis of the idea of equality; the idea that we are equal in value, irrespective of our gender, class, religion, etc. The idea of fraternity also arises from the same understanding of equality or our one-to-one mutuality.
+Any democratic community is formed when a sovereign person consciously recognizes that his or her inherent-inalienable value is a common principle, that it is an essential truth of every (human) existence2.
+This then also forms the basis of equality, i.e., the idea that all humans are equal in value, irrespective of gender, class, religion, etc., as well as the idea of fraternity.

-Since human beings are communal beings by nature, and are necessitated to live together to survive practically, not to speak of our mutual emotional-intellectual needs, sovereigns enter in to a common agreement or constitution.
-The foundational reference of this constitution is their inherent common value and its purpose is to orient their daily community life, while protecting the dignity of each and every member of the community.
+Since human beings are communal beings by nature, and have to live together to survive, not to speak of our mutual emotional-intellectual needs, sovereigns enter into a common agreement (constitution).
+Its purpose is to orient their daily community life while protecting the dignity of every member of the community.

-A sovereign is someone born free who has the inalienable right to live as one pleases, while the state is an establishment formed to organize community life according to the common consensus (constitution) among sovereigns.
-The community or the state can interfere in the life of a sovereign, only if one intentionally engages in violence towards one’s fellow beings.
-Otherwise, a sovereign is absolutely free to exercise his or her will.
-That is to say, the only thing that a person needs to practice in order to protect one’s sovereignty is non-violence.
+Each human being, by virtue of having an innate value, is a sovereign and has the inalienable right to live as he or she pleases.
+As a sovereign recognizes one’s mutuality and inter-dependability with fellow sovereigns, a community becomes synthesized.
+The community establishes the state to organize community life according to the consensus (constitution) among sovereigns.
+The community or the state can interfere in the life of a sovereign individual only if he or she restricts the liberty of fellow beings or (intentionally) engages in violence towards them.
+Otherwise, a sovereign is free to exercise his or her will as he or she wants.
+That is to say, a person needs to practice non-violence only, to protect his or her liberty.
 All other obligations of the sovereign to the community are only voluntary in nature.

-Given such a substantial philosophical basis, why is that in reality, many individuals and communities all over the world experience the modern nation-state as a notoriously militant, repressive, and ecologically short-sighted entity in their daily lives?
+Given such a substantial philosophical basis, why is it that in reality, many individuals and communities all over the world experience the modern nation-state as a notoriously militant, repressive, and ecologically short-sighted entity?
 It is as if the very institution we created to secure the common good is actively destroying it day by day!

 (Image Courtesy: Banksy)

 There are historical and structural reasons that make the (nation) state tyrannical, which we shall discuss later.
-Philosophically viewed, this self-contradiction of the nation-state is not a lone phenomenon of that particular institution but the general character of all major fields of modernity, be it modern medicine, education, technology, etc. For example, the Green-revolution, which introduced chemical farming while claiming that it would produce food for all, has caused chemical contamination of the entire biosphere, sparing not even breast milk.
-And we could trace back such self-contradictions as essentially belonging to Empirical Methodology, popularly known as Modern Science.
+More generally, however, this self-contradiction of the nation-state is not a lone phenomenon of that particular institution but the general character of all major fields of modernity, be it modern medicine, education, technology, etc. For example, the so-called Green-revolution which introduced chemical farming while claiming that it would produce food for all, has, in fact, poisoned the entire biosphere, sparing not even breast milk.
+And we could trace back such self-contradictions of modernity as essentially belonging to Empirical Methodology, popularly known as Modern Science.